yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

 #### 2.7.5 Application Configuration

 Next, configure the settings to connect to Azure OpenAI.
-During the system setup from sections 2.1 to 2.6, all required information was stored in environment variables.
-Run the following command to retrieve the necessary information in the Java program.
+During the systems setup from sections 2.1 to 2.6, all required information was stored in environment variables.
+Execute the following command to retrieve the necessary information in the Java program.

 ```bash
 echo "USER_MANAGED_ID_CLIENT_ID" : $USER_MANAGED_ID_CLIENT_ID